PGY1 Residency: Pharmacy Practice

 The Post Graduate Year 1 (PGY1) pharmacy practice residency builds on Pharm.D. education and outcomes to contribute to the development of clinical pharmacists responsible for medication related care of patients with a wide range of conditions, and who are eligible for board certification and PGY2 residency training.

 PGY1 residents take on the role of clinical pharmacists and provide care to patients in a variety of patient care settings under the guidance of skilled preceptors.
 A major strength of the program is the large number of clinical faculty members and instructors with many years of experience in various clinical specialties (e.g. oncology, infectious disease, pediatrics, transplant, critical care) and in the areas of management, health outcomes, medication use policy and teaching.
 Residents grow exponentially in their clinical skills and gain experience in teaching, research, pharmacy operations, and medication use policy and evaluation.
 Leadership opportunities exist within the training program.
 The program places an emphasis on the provision of pharmaceutical care in many patient care areas and teaching of pharmacy students and health care practitioners.

-At a minimum, each resident will spend 75% of his/her time involved in direct patient care activities.
+At a minimum, each resident will spend two thirds or more of their time involved in direct patient care activities.

 Required learning experiences